thelezend/cielo-rs-sdk/README.md

 Cielo Rust SDK is a Rust library for interacting with the [Cielo API](https://developer.cielo.finance/reference/getfeed).
 It provides a convenient way to fetch and filter feed data from the Cielo platform.

 > **IMPORTANT: This is not an official SDK.
 It is a personal project for learning Rust and API development.
 The included endpoints are primarily for personal use in my own projects and may not cover all features of the Cielo API.
-However, your contributions are welcome!**
+However, new endpoints can be added upon request.
+Contributions are welcome!**

 ## Features